jcchikikomori/php7-starter/README.md

 * Email Service
 * Forgot Password System
 * Error Handling with .htaccess
-* Using JSON formats for new API class (for JWT, Android, etc.)
+* Using JSON formats for new API class (for OAuth, Android, etc.)
 * One-way installation script (compatible with Heroku)

 ## Contribute Us
 Contribute here, fork and submit your pull requests to us!

 ## Credits
-* Some codes are done from [panique](https://github.com/panique)-sensei!
-Thanks to him
+* Some codes are done and credited to [panique](https://github.com/panique)-kun!
+Arigato!!

 ## Notice
-* Don't confuse with CodeIgniter.
+* Don't confuse with CodeIgniter & CakePHP.
 It's still different though.
 * This script comes with a handy .htaccess in the views folder that denies direct access to the files within the folder (so that people cannot render the views directly).
 However, these .htaccess files only work if you have set
 `AllowOverride` to `All` in your apache vhost configs.
 There are lots of tutorials on the web on how to do this.